Skip navigation

 Most types of prostate cancer grow very slowly.
 They don't spread beyond the prostate and may never cause health problems.
 In fact, you can live a long life with prostate cancer and never know you have it.
 The goal of prostate cancer screening is to help find cancers that may be more likely to spread so they can be treated early.
 But there are challenges and possible harms from using a PSA test to screen for prostate cancer:

-• A PSA test can't tell the different between abnormal PSA levels from prostate cancer and noncancerous conditions.
+• A PSA test can't tell the difference between abnormal PSA levels from prostate cancer and noncancerous conditions.
 If your PSA level is high, a prostate biopsy is the only way to find out if the cause is cancer.
-And prostate biopsies have possible harms.
+And prostate biopsies have possible harms, such as bleeding at the biopsy site, blood in your semen or urine, infection, or difficulty urinating.

 • A PSA test may lead to finding and treating prostate cancer that would never have affected your health.
 If prostate cancer is found: